Learn to pack lighter and avoid overpacking with these 12 easy steps.

 Step 11: Learn To Pack Smarter

 Packing techniques can be a lifesaver when you’re trying to pack light.
 There are a ton of different ones and you can learn a lot from clever Youtubers, like this one.
-I gathered a few of my personal go-to packing techniques are:
+I gathered a few of my personal go-to packing techniques for you here:

-- Fight the urge to fold your clothes and roll them instead.
+Fight the urge to fold your clothes and roll them instead.
 It will be easier to pack this way and each item will take up less space.
 Rolling will also help you avoid the worst wrinkles on many types of fabric and materials.
 Help your shoes hold their shape by tucking your rolled socks and underwear into them.
 Win-win!

 Step 12: Allow Yourself A Guilty Pleasure